 There were no changes in the independent auditors since the last Annual Report to members and we are in agreement with the opinion expressed by the independent auditors.
-The total financial statement audit fees paid during 2021 were \$0.5 million.
+The total financial statement audit fees paid during 2022 were \$245 thousand.
 Our engagement letter commits to reimbursing the external auditor for reasonable out-of-pocket expenses as incurred for travel.
-In addition, we incurred \$7,500 for tax services and \$20,000 for non-audit services related to transfer pricing services which were approved by the Audit Committee.
-We also incurred \$58,300 for merger-related preclearance services and inclusion letters which were approved by the Audit Committee.
+In addition, we incurred \$8 thousand for tax services and \$10 thousand for non-audit services related to transfer pricing services which was pre-approved by the Audit Committee.
+We also incurred \$125 thousand for work related to our implementation of new accounting guidance, which was pre-approved by the Audit Committee.